 Philo, a skeptical challenger to Cleanthes, elaborates the argument, setting it up for demolition.
-Anticipating Paley's famous example, Philo notes: "Throw several pieces of steel together, without shape or form; they will never arrange themselves so as to compose a watch."
-He goes on: "Stone, and mortar, and wood, without an architect, never erect a house.
+Anticipating Paley's famous example, Philo notes: "Throw several pieces of steel together, without shape or form; they will never arrange themselves so as to compose a watch."5 He goes on: "Stone, and mortar, and wood, without an architect, never erect a house.
 But the

-- 4. William Paley carried the Argument from Design into much greater biological detail in his 1803 book, Natural Theology, adding many ingenious flourishes.
-Paley's influential version was the actual inspiration and target of Darwin's rebuttal, but Hume's Cleanthes catches all of the argument's logical and rhetorical force. - 5.
-Gjertsen points out that two millennia earlier, Cicero used the same example for the same purpose: "When you see a sundial or a water-clock, you see that it tells the time by design and not by chance.
+5. Gjertsen points out that two millennia earlier, Cicero used the same example for the same purpose: "When you see a sundial or a water-clock, you see that it tells the time by design and not by chance.
 How then can you imagine that the universe as a whole is devoid of purpose and intelligence, when it embraces everything, including these artifacts themselves and their artificers?"
 (Gjertsen 1989, p.
 199).